Parkin9/RESTful_project/README.md

 # RESTful_project

-The simple RESTful application.
-The app gets a Json from NewsApi.org api, formats a little and sends it as a Json too.
+The simple RESTful microservice.
+It gets a Json from NewsApi.org api, formats a little and sends it as a Json too.
-The project contains a little Front-end app.
+The project contains a little Front-end client.
 It displays provided Json.

 BUILD'n'RUN project<br/>
 - For Unix:<br/>